eugenia1984/english/glossary.md

 - **project's needs** are the requirements or things that a project must have or achieve.
 In programming, this could include specific features, functions, or performance targets.

 - **promote ethics** means to encourage and support moral principles and standards.
 For example: ``The manager promotes ethics by enforcing transparent reporting``.

+- **properly**: is the adverb form of the adjective proper.
+Both words can express doing something in the correct or suitable manner, but their usage differs depending on the sentence structure.
+For example:

+`The application didn't function properly after the update.` -> This means the updates brought errors to the code.
+The adverb properly modifies the verb function.

+`This wasn't a proper configuration of the database.` -> The adjective proper describes the noun configuration.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Q